 The Advanced Academic Programs (AAP) is a division of the Krieger School of Arts and Sciences at the Johns Hopkins University (JHU).
 As the nation's oldest and one of the most prestigious research universities, Johns Hopkins offers high-quality master's degrees and post-baccalaureate education to students in the mid-Atlantic region and online.
 In addition to the online programs, AAP also offers master's degrees and graduate certificate programs at its Washington, DC, Center and at the Homewood campus in Baltimore, MD.
 AAP enrolls almost 5,000 students each academic year.
 JHU is committed to hiring candidates who, through their teaching and service, will contribute to the diversity and excellence of the academic community.

 The Advanced Academic Programs (AAP) division seeks a Faculty Program Coordinator to teach in and provide administrative support to the Biotechnology Program.
 Of particular interest are candidates who have experience teaching and engaging students from diverse backgrounds.
 The Faculty Program Coordinator is a full-time, non-tenure-track, 12-month renewable faculty position with the academic title of Lecturer or Senior Lecturer.
-The Faculty Program Coordinator will have significant interaction/collaboration with Program Directors, Assistant Directors and Program Coordinators in the Biotechnology, Bioinformatics, Genomics, Food Safety, and Regulatory Science programs and will report to the Program Director and Center Director for Biotechnology.
+The Faculty Program Coordinator will have significant interaction/collaboration with Program Directors, Assistant Directors and Program Coordinators in the Biotechnology, Bioinformatics, Genomics, Food Safety, and Regulatory Science programs and will report to the Program Director and Center Director for Biotechnology, and to the Associate Dean for AAP.
+The ideal candidate will be on location in Baltimore, MD; however, well-qualified remote applicants will be considered.
 This position will remain open until filled.
 The Program Coordinator will have the following faculty and administrative responsibilities:

 Teaching 6 graduate courses per year, including the preparation for and time spent in the classroom (online or onsite), using best practices for online teaching, engaging and mentoring students from diverse backgrounds in the learning process, responding to student questions;

-Advising up to 200 students in the Biotechnology programs, including thesis, capstone, or independent research advising [where appropriate];
+Advising students in the Biotechnology programs, including thesis, capstone, or independent research advising [where appropriate];

 Providing input on the curriculum and new course development to ensure the delivery of quality programs;